Easy tips for creating a plan that will keep the kids busy and happy these school holidays – PLUS a printable planner pack to get you organised!

 Some Freezable Lunchbox Ideas

-If you’re wanting to get a good jump-start on your school lunchbox planning for next term, this Back to School Savings Bundle has all the goodies you’ll need!
-The bundle gives you 15% off, and will ensure you make less trips to the supermarket, save money at the checkout, get more variety in your child’s school lunchboxes, whilst also taking the stress and strain out of busy school mornings.
+If you’re wanting to get a good jump-start on your school lunchbox planning for next term, find everything you need to get organised for Back to School here, with all the goodies you’ll need!
+Some pre-planning will ensure you make less trips to the supermarket, save money at the checkout, get more variety in your child’s school lunchboxes, whilst also taking the stress and strain out of busy school mornings.

 Banana Weet-Bix Muffins – I always buy bananas on our weekly grocery shop.
 Some weeks they are eaten up quickly, others they aren’t.
 Usually I leave them as long as possible in the fruit bowl and then freeze them for future baking.
 These Banana WeetBix Muffins are one of my go-to recipes to use up bananas.
 View the recipe here.